alexaspinalldev/Terra-Java/README.md

 ## Testing Summary
 - **Manual Testing:**
   - **Devices and Browsers Tested:** Tested manually on desktop and mobile devices
-  - **Features Tested:** Signing up, logging in and out, adding, editing and removing Coffee listing fucntions were tested manually on all devices.
+  - **Features Tested:** Signing up, logging in and out, adding, editing and removing Coffee listing functions were tested manually on all devices.
   - **Results:** Mobile testing revealed a few bugs including stretched images and some specific restrictions on iOS around video autoplaying.
 This later issue was resolved by checking the Apple documentation on the subject.
 - **Automated Testing:**
-  - Tools Used: Django Test
+  - Tools Used: Django's built-in testing framework
   - Features Covered: CoffeeAdd, CoffeeUpdate and SignUp forms were tested using automated test cases.
 I had issues doing this using class-based test so I instead opted to test through the Python Shell.
 AI suggested this alternative approach.
 I could not get Automated view testing working unfortunately so had to rely on manual testing results.
   - Adjustments Made: On my Coffee model, I had neglected to include the mandatory "max_length" attribute on my choice field.
 Resolving this allowed my form tests to pass.
 - **Validation:**
+All final validation and testing was performed on the deployed version of the site.
-  - **HTML:** All pages passed W3C Markup vlaidaiton checks with minimal changes.
+  - **HTML:** All pages passed W3C Markup validation checks with minimal changes.
-  - **LightHouse:**
+  - **LightHouse:** Lightouse testing was predictably harsh on the landing page due to the large video load.
+More efficiently serving this video will be a future enhancement.
+Other than that, all pages scroed 90+ on all Lighthouse metrics during both mobile and desktop emulations.
   - **CSS:** All CSS passed validation with no changes.
 There extant errors with the scrolling animation in "catalogue.css" but this contradicts Google's own scroll-driven-animations.style tool.
   - **JS:** All JS passed JSHint check with only a few missing semicolons to correct.